maltez/react_training_camp/home_works/README.md

 - Create state-less component that will be shown fruit with picture.
 - Add ability manage these fruits (add new and remove existing).
 - Create component that filtered all this staff.

+## Homework 7##
+- Create react application.
+Application should be show weather from two different providers.
+In main 'frame' you should show average temperature from both sites.
+In second component should shown temperature from site 1.
+In third component should shown temperature from site 2.
+Button click should be update weather on site

+## Homework 8##
+- Create react application that will be calculate factorial (We have one button that returns factorial of next integer number.
+Another button show the previous factorial value of previous number.)
+You have to show numbers in range 0 - 21.
+You need use redux architecture.
+You need cover all your BL by unit tests.